akhauriyash/XNOR-Intel-ISA/README.md

    To learn more about OpenMP and attempt some basic exercises, execute:
  	`gcc experiments.c -fopenmp -lm` in the terminal.

+   * The compiler option –xcode

+   The general form is –xcode on Linux* and /Qxcode on Windows* where code is the argument.
+This option tells the compiler which processor features it may target.
+To generate Intel AVX-512 instructions, you can use one of the three different arguments to generate different categories:

+   -xCOMMON-AVX512: use this option to generate AVX-512F and AVX-512CD.

+   -xMIC-AVX512: use this option to generate AVX-512F, AVX-512CD, AVX-512ER and AVX-512FP.

+   -xCORE-AVX512: use this option to generate AVX-512F, AVX-512CD, AVX-512BW, AVX-512DQ and AVX-512VL.

+   For example, to generate Intel AVX-512 instructions for the Intel Xeon Phi processor x200, you should use the option –xMIC-AVX512.
+For example, on a Linux system

+   $ icc –xMIC-AVX512 application.c
+   This compiler option is useful when you want to build a huge binary for the Intel Xeon Phi processor x200.
+Instead of building it on the Intel Xeon Phi processor x200 where it will take more time, build it on an Intel Xeon processor-based machine

 ##  Hardware specifications:
   * Intel® Xeon Phi™ 7210 Processor